Naeem Wardak

-Mohammad Naeem Wardak (ډاکټر محمد نعیم وردک; born 1985) is a senior member of the Afghan Taliban and the country's Deputy Minister of Foreign Affairs in the internationally unrecognized Taliban regime since 27 January 2025.
+Mohammad Naeem Wardak (ډاکټر محمد نعیم وردک; born 1985) is a senior member of the Afghan Taliban and the country's Deputy Minister of Foreign Affairs.
 He also previously served as head of the Afghan Embassy in Qatar from 2021 to 2025 and the spokesman of the Taliban's Political Office from 2020 to 2025, in the same position from 2013 to 2015.

 Early life and education

 Wardak belongs to Chak District of Wardak Province.
 He received his early education at a local madrassa in the village of Chak, then enrolled at Nangarhar University in Jalalabad and obtained a BA degree.
 He then enrolled at the International Islamic University, Islamabad, Pakistan for his master's degree and later did his Ph.D. in Arabic.
 He also studied for a short time at Darul Uloom Haqqania, Akora Khattak, also in Pakistan, from where he studied Hadith and Fiqh.
 Wardak is the first Taliban leader to hold a PhD.